-- 1. 45 influenza A(H3N2) viruses - 12 influenza A (H3N2) viruses were antigenically characterized as A/Singapore/INFIMH-16-0019/2016-like by HI testing using antiserum raised against egg-propagated A/Singapore/INFIMH-16-0019/2016.
+- 1. 62 influenza A(H3N2) viruses - 20 influenza A (H3N2) viruses was antigenically characterized as A/Singapore/INFIMH-16-0019/2016-like by HI testing using antiserum raised against egg-propagated A/Singapore/INFIMH-16-0019/2016.
 A/Singapore/INFIMH-16-0019/2016 is the influenza A/H3N2 component of the 2018-19 Northern Hemisphere influenza vaccine.
-Four influenza A (H3N2) viruses characterized belonged to genetic group 3C.2a1.
-One virus belonged to genetic group 3C.2a and one to 3C.3a.
-Sequencing is pending for the remaining six viruses. - 33 influenza A(H3N2) viruses did not grow to sufficient hemagglutination titer for antigenic characterization by hemagglutination inhibition (HI) assay.
+Four viruses showed reduced titer with ferret antisera raised against egg-propagated A/Singapore/INFIMH-16-0019/2016.
+16 influenza A (H3N2) viruses characterized belonged to genetic group 3C.2a1.
+Two viruses belonged to genetic group 3C.2a and five to 3C.3a.
+Sequencing is pending for the remaining isolate. - 42 influenza A(H3N2) viruses did not grow to sufficient hemagglutination titer for antigenic characterization by hemagglutination inhibition (HI) assay.
 Therefore, NML has performed genetic characterization to determine the genetic group identity of these viruses.
-Sequence analysis of the HA gene of the viruses showed five viruses belonged to genetic group 3C.2a and 27 viruses belonged to subclade 3C.2a1.
+Sequence analysis of the HA gene of the viruses showed that seven viruses belonged to genetic group 3C.2a and 34 viruses belonged to subclade 3C.2a1.
 One isolate could not be sequenced.
 A/Singapore/INFIMH-16-0019/2016-like virus belongs to genetic group 3C.2a1 and is the influenza A/H3N2 component of the 2018-19 Northern Hemisphere influenza vaccine. - 2.
-420 influenza A(H1N1) viruses - 415 H1N1 viruses characterized were antigenically similar to A/Michigan/45/2015, which is the influenza A/H1N1 component of the 2018-19 Northern Hemisphere influenza vaccine. - Five viruses showed reduced titer with ferret antisera raised against cell culturepropagated A/Michigan/45/2015. - 3.
-16 influenza B virus
+701 influenza A(H1N1) viruses - 686 H1N1 viruses characterized were antigenically similar to A/Michigan/45/2015, which is the influenza A/H1N1 component of the 2018-19 Northern Hemisphere influenza vaccine. - 15 viruses showed reduced titer with ferret antisera raised against cell culture-propagated A/Michigan/45/2015.

+3. 18 influenza B virus:

-- 14 influenza B viruses were characterized as B/Phuket/3073/2013-like, which belongs to the Yamagata lineage and is included as an influenza B component of the 2018-19 Northern Hemisphere quadrivalent influenza vaccine. - Two influenza B virus was characterized as B/Colorado/06/2017, which belongs to the Victoria lineage and is included as an influenza B component of the 2018-19 Northern Hemisphere influenza vaccine.
+- 15 influenza B viruses was characterized as B/Phuket/3073/2013-like, which belongs to the Yamagata lineage and is included as an influenza B component of the 2018-19 Northern Hemisphere quadrivalent influenza vaccine. - Three influenza B viruses was characterized as B/Colorado/06/2017, which belongs to the Victoria lineage and is included as an influenza B component of the 2018-19 Northern Hemisphere influenza vaccine.